Peter-Paul/loan_registry/README.md

-# loan_registry
+# PLATINUM CREDIT PIPELINE
-Loan Management System.
-It will be used as a loan processing pipeline to help with data management and analytical insights
+A Loan Pipeline System.
+It is to be used to enable data entry and state tracking of clients entered

 ## Frontend

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.

-To run the frontend server on your local machine, navigate to the the `frontend` folder and run the following commands as instructed

-### Install Node Modules

-Run `npm install` to install all node modules within the `package-lock.json` file

-### Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-### Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+On build, the artifacts will are stored in the `frontend/dist/` directory

 ## Backend